« Back

 Permalink Mark Unread

 She decides to go for a hike down to the river.
-(Dad tends to get worried when she doesn't leave the house, and since she's made it clear that she's only going to do school remotely, she really only goes out for hikes, or when she's being forced to go to some kind of appointment.
+(Dad tends to get worried when she doesn't leave the house, and since she's made it clear that she's only going to take classes remotely, she really only goes out for hikes, or when she's being forced to go to some kind of appointment.
 And if he gets worried enough, he won't be able to resist being the one who comes into her room to check on her when she's asleep, and unlike Papa he's bad at being quiet about it.
 It's easier if she goes on hikes, once in a while.)

 And... she likes it by the river.
 Not enough to actively look forward to it, but - it's nice.